Crusse/php-shm-cache/README.md

 A caching library for storing data in the operating system's shared memory.
-The data is persisted across multiple runs of a PHP script.
+Data is persisted across multiple runs of a PHP script.

 The cached items have no expiration time.
-The cache has a FIFO queue which starts removing the oldest items once the cache gets full.
+The cache has a FIFO queue which starts removing oldest items once the cache gets full.

 ## Performance